ZeitOnline/grunt-template/README.md

 It’s easiest to install node with [homebrew](http://brew.sh).

+1. Install bower: `npm install -g bower`
-1. To install grunt (you need to have node installed): `npm install -g grunt-cli`.
+2. To install grunt (you need to have node installed): `npm install -g grunt-cli`.
-2. `npm install` installs grunt and dependencies into a `node_modules` dir.
+3. `npm install` installs grunt and dependencies into a `node_modules` dir.
 Try not to touch this ;)
-3. `bower install` pulls down all the JS libs you need
+4. `bower install` pulls down all the JS libs you need

 ### Project layout